How to Spot a Fake 1986 Fleer Michael Jordan Rookie Card

 Still Need Help Authenticating Your Jordan Rookie?

-Also, if you find any good fakes please let us know.
-We are trying to get our hands on as many as possible so that we can keep collectors informed.
+Also, if you find any good fakes, please let us know.
+We are trying to get our hands on as many as possible to keep collectors informed.

 Other Michael Jordan Rookie Card Articles